The Three Card System

 The Danger Card

-This is not about “sketchy” places.
+This isn’t about “sketchy” places.

-This is about transaction type.
+This is about how the transaction is handled.

 Why this exists: